UCDavisMUSE/colormapper/README.md

 - Fastest way to get image displayed onto screen (Do remix in wx.Image domain?)
 - Toolbar for zoom / pan controls on the images
 - [Done] Save / load settings (perhaps a separate settings class, add save / load settings methods)
-- Code to grab color from image using crosshairs.
+- [Done!]
+Code to grab color from image using crosshairs.
 - Way to launch colormapper importing a particular image (for Farzad command line).
 - Try to get working correctly on windows.
 - Get unmix and remix off the main thread.